FlowiseAI/FlowiseDocs/using-flowise/api.md

 ### Document Loaders with Upload

-Some document loaders in Flowise allow user to upload files:
+Some document loaders in Flowise allow users to upload files:

 <figure><img src="../.gitbook/assets/image (2) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>

 If the flow contains [Document Loaders](../integrations/langchain/document-loaders/) with Upload File functionality, the API looks slightly different.
 Instead of passing body as **JSON**, **form-data** is being used.
 This allows you to upload any files to the API.

 {% hint style="info" %}
-It is user's responsibility to make sure the file type is compatible with the expected file type from document loader.
-For example, if a Text File Loader is being used, you should only upload file with `.txt` extension.
+It is user's responsibility to make sure the file type is compatible with the expected file type by the document loader.
+For example, if a Text File Loader is being used, you should only upload files with a `.txt` extension.
 {% endhint %}

 {% tabs %}